\ga\ga and g g decay rates for equal mass heavy quarkonia: Results and Conclusions

-and those for the upsilon system system are given in Table \ref{upsilonwidth}.
+The corresponding comparsion for the upsilon system system is given in Table \ref{upsilonwidth}.

-For charmonium there is reasonable agreement between our calculations and the experimental results, with some preference for the perturbative calculation.
-The results are much smaller than the non-relativistic widths including the one-loop QCD correction.
+For charmonium there is reasonable agreement between our results and the others of this type and they compare favorably with experiment.
+The differences between these results can be traced to the form of the static $q\bar{q}$ potential used in the solution of the two-body equation of motion.
+As a group the results are smaller than the non-relativistic widths including the one-loop QCD correction.
 The two-gamma decay rates for the upsilon system have not been measured and the $\eta_b$ ground state has only recently been observed \cite{Aubert}.
-The trend of the widths obtained using the non-relativistic results modified by QCD corrections is again to be larger than our calculated widths.
+The widths obtained using the non-relativistic results modified by QCD corrections are larger than our calculated widths or those found when using relativistic two-body formalisms.
 Note that, in this formalism, knowledge of the $^1S_0$ masses is not necessary for the calculation of their $\ga\ga$ widths since the only mass that occurs in Eq.\,(\ref{width1}) is the quark mass, which we obtain from Ref.\cite{RR}.
 This fact could account for the close agreement of our $\Gamma_{\ga\ga}(^1S_0)$ results with those of Ref.\cite{KLW}, even though these authors use a very different potential to get their radial wave functions.

 Finally, we can convert our results from two-photon decays to two-gluon decays by replacing $3\al^2\,e_q^4$ by $2\al_S^2/3$ in Eqs.\,(\ref{width1})\,-\,(\ref{width3}).
 This decay process accounts for a substantial portion of hadronic decays for states below $c\bar{c}$ or $b\bar{b}$ threshold.
 There are, however, significant radiative corrections as well as contributions from three-gluon decays and, thus, the two gluon mode does not tell the whole story.
 Our results for these two-gluon decays are given in Tables \ref{charmhadronic} and \ref{upsilonhadronic}.
 From Table III, it can be seen that the two-gluon widths are smaller than the hadronic widths of the charmonium states.